How to Manage Your Business Security Systems Before You Hire a Virtual Assistant

 You’ll be able to share your login credentials with your virtual assistant using the password manager’s sharing feature, and your VA will be able to go into your accounts seamlessly without having to know what your exact passwords are.
-It’s also easy to withdraw their access to those accounts via the password manager if they leave your employment later on.
+It’s also easy to withdraw their access to those accounts via the password manager if they leave your employment later on, preserving your information privacy.

 Credit card details

 What if your virtual assistant job description will include responsibility for booking things?
 Should you hand over your credit card details?
-This is a common question, and we do discourage giving out your credit card details for the obvious security implications that doing so entails.
+This is a common question, and we do discourage giving out your credit card details for the obvious privacy protection and data security implications that doing so entails.

-If you really need the VA to be able to use a payment method, consider an alternative, such as:
+If you really need the VA to be able to use a payment method within your business security systems, consider an alternative, such as:

 - Getting them a card in their own name on your business credit account.